Russell Wilson: 2012

 Wilson made his preseason debut against the Tennessee Titans on August 11, 2012, and had his first preseason start on August 24 against the Kansas City Chiefs.
 Two days later on August 26, 2012, Wilson was named the starting quarterback for the first regular season game after competing with Matt Flynn and Tarvaris Jackson for the position.

 On September 9, 2012, Wilson made his regular season debut in a 20–16 road loss to the Arizona Cardinals.
-He had 18 completions on 34 passing attempts for 153 yards, one passing touchdown, and one interception.
+He had 18 completions on 34 passing attempts for 153 yards, one touchdown, and one interception.
 In the third regular season game on Monday night, the Seahawks won 14–12 over the Green Bay Packers on a controversial Hail Mary touchdown pass to Golden Tate.
 The contentious nature of the replacement officials' decision on the play was widely considered to have been the tipping point that led to an agreement being reached to end the referee lockout.